-

 Through intuitive mark-making and material dialogue, her work draws inspiration from the mountain landscapes of her childhood and her family's ancestral homelands

 Ludi Leiva (b.
-1990) is a Canadian-American visual artist of Guatemalan and Slovak heritage working across drawing, painting, and printmaking.
-Her practice is a contemplative dialogue between landscape, body, and memory, exploring states of liminality and belonging through an interplay of figuration and abstraction.
-She has exhibited work in New York City, Chicago, Stockholm, and London, and received awards and grants including from the Swedish Arts Grants Committee.
-Currently studying a one-year drawing programme at The Royal Drawing School, Ludi lives and works in Stockholm, Sweden.
+1990) is a Canadian-American visual artist of Guatemalan and Slovak heritage working in painting and printmaking.
+Her practice is a contemplative dialogue between landscape, body, and memory in service of questions about belonging, heritage, and our entanglement with the natural world.
+She has exhibited work in New York City, Chicago, Stockholm, and London, received awards and grants including from the Swedish Arts Grants Committee, and completed a one-year drawing programme at The Royal Drawing School.
+Ludi lives and works in Stockholm, Sweden.

-Leiva approaches her work as a spiritual act, a way to transmute her subconscious into physical form.
-Working with oil pastel, oil bar, charcoal, acrylic, oil, often layered atop monotype prints, she builds richly textured surfaces from observation, imagination, and memory.
-Through intuitive mark-making and material dialogue, her work draws inspiration from the mountain landscapes of her childhood and her family's ancestral homelands, merging human figures with abstract natural forms.
+Leiva approaches her work as a spiritual act, a way of transmuting the subconscious into physical form.
+Working primarily in watercolour, oil, and monotype, she builds richly layered, luminous surfaces from observation, imagination, and memory.
+Through intuitive mark-making and material dialogue, her work draws the human figure into conversation with abstract natural forms.
+She layers remembered landscapes from her childhood and ancestral homelands with the observed Swedish landscapes of her everyday.

 -